Why Extra Focus on Career Exploration Is Necessary This Term

 Living through an unprecedented historical event is a shared experience that educators can use to teach students about the importance of adaptability and having more than one plan for their future.

-Now schools have returned for the new academic year, students should feel that they can share their experiences in a safe space.
+Now schools have returned, students should feel that they can share their experiences in a safe space.
 Additionally, everyone’s experiences of the pandemic can be leveraged as a learning opportunity around adaptability when it comes to future planning.
 And, it’s not just about students thinking about more than one option for their future, but creating tangible plans A, B, and C.

 Xello’s future readiness tools help students throughout their student journey, from year 7 to year 13, to create and modify multiple future plans.
 Xello Family will also make it easier for students to share their plans with their parents or guardians so that everyone is on the same page!